 The Babri Masjid- Ram Janmabhumi Disputes has proven to be sources of religious and political conflicts.
 The main issues is moving around possession of site because groups of Hindu organisation claim that Mosque was built after demolishing the temple and also the site to be the birthplace of the Hindu deity i.e. Rama whereas Muslim claims that the Mosque was never built after the demolition but with the help of the ruins of temples.
 Here, we are giving a complete timeline of Babri Masjid - Ram Janmabhoomi Dispute Case to understand the issue, how and why the issues remain unsolved.

 The dawn of the 19th century witnessed the birth of new vision- a modern vision among some enlightened sections of the Indian society.
 This enlightened vision was to shape the course of events for decades to come and even beyond.
-This process of reawakening, sometimes, but not always follow the intended as the ‘Renaissance’, did not always follow the intended line and gave rise to some undesirable by-products as well, which have become as much a part daily existence in the whole of the Indian subcontinent as have the fruits of these reform movements.
 Here, we are giving a complete overview on the Socio-Religious Reform Movements and Reformers in India that will enhance the knowledge of readers to understand, how Indian Society transformed after reform movements.

 The British East India Company came to India as a trader, but socio-political conditions of Indian subcontinent drives them to become ruler.
 This resulted in the need of subordinates and to achieve this goal, they instituted a number of acts to pour Indians into English colour through the education system.
 Here, we are giving “Summary of the History of Modern Education during British India” which can be used as a revision capsule for upcoming competitive exams.